-Partners must determine idea formation, design, review and approval procedures in advance, establish, maintain and manage specific operating procedures for ensuring that nothing is overlooked in design change management.
-They must also ensure mutual sharing of information to prevent unforeseen damages as a result of silent changes.
+Partners must determine idea formation, design, review and approval procedures in advance, and establish, maintain and manage specific operating procedures to ensure that changes are not made at the discretion of the person in charge of the procedure, and that they are carefully managed by the organization.
+They shall also work every day to build relationships of trust and ensure that information is shared to prevent unforeseen damage as a result of silent changes.

-- a) Examples of design changes that require management are provided below. - 1 Materials and components (including composition, physical properties, compatibility, suppliers and catalog items) - 2 Structure, shapes and dimensions (including surface treatment specifications, compatibility, connection and fitting characteristics) - 3 Characteristics (standards, judgment criteria, measuring methods and reliability) and functions - 4 Operating environment (place of use, temperature, humidity and other conditions) - 5 Purposes and methods of use (including manufacturing methods including chemical reactions and software for operating manufacturing systems) - 6 Forms of packing and secondary materials - Software (including interface specifications), software operation environment (operating systems and firmware), and development environment (compilers, test tools and their versions) - b) When proposing any design change, partners shall submit a design change application (1 and 2) in writing to the Company.
+a) Examples of design changes that require management are provided below.

+- Materials and components (including composition, physical properties, compatibility, suppliers and catalog items) - 2 Structure, shapes and dimensions (including surface treatment specifications, compatibility, connection and fitting characteristics) - 3 Characteristics (standards, judgment criteria, measuring methods and reliability) and functions - 4 Operating environment (place of use, temperature, humidity and other conditions) - 5 Purposes and methods of use (including manufacturing methods including chemical reactions and software for operating manufacturing systems) - (6) Forms of packing and secondary materials - 7 Software (including interface specifications), software operation environment (operating systems and firmware), and development environment (compilers, test tools and their versions) - b) When proposing any design change, partners shall submit a design change application (1 and 2) in writing to the Company.